alyssaong1/Personal-python-notes/README.md

 Make sure you put the index.html file into a templates folder - this is the default folder flash renders templates from.

+## Azure ML installation
+C:\Users\alon\AppData\Local\AmlInstaller\.datastore - make sure you delete everything in here when doing a reinstallation.
+Then run
+Installer.Windows.exe in the same AmlInstaller folder.